d3/d3-selection/README.md

 In this example the *data* function is the identity function: for each table row, it returns the corresponding row from the data matrix.

 If a *key* function is not specified, then the first datum in *data* is assigned to the first selected element, the second datum to the second selected element, and so on.
 A *key* function may be specified to control which datum is assigned to which element, replacing the default join-by-index.
-This key function is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
-The key function is then also evaluated for each new datum in *data*, being passed the datum `d` and index `i`, with the `this` context as the parent DOM element.
+This key function is evaluated for each selected element, in order, being passed the current datum (*d*), the current index (*i*), and the current group (*nodes*), with *this* as the current DOM element.
+The key function is then also evaluated for each new datum in *data*, being passed the current datum (*d*), the current index (*i*), and the group’s new *data*, with *this* as the group’s parent DOM element.
 The datum for a given key is assigned to the element with the matching key.
 If multiple elements have the same key, the duplicate elements are put into the exit selection; if multiple data have the same key, the duplicate data are put into the enter selection.

 For example, given this document: